Ayurveda Treatment describes the process of life as a highly dynamic one where the different functions in the body are harmoniously integrated.

 - Preceding the administration of detoxification therapies, preparatory therapies like oil saturation (Snehenam) and induced sweating (Swedanam) are used to mobilise the toxicity from all parts of the body to the Gastrointestinal tract to help the system eliminate them.

 - Chronic diseases debilitate and destroy the tissues in the body and so Ayurveda Treatment describes a very specialised form of therapy to prevent and reverse the damage to tissues in the body caused by various diseases.
 These are called Rasayanam – Tissue repair therapy.
 Many herbs and herbal preparations have been described in Ayurveda to combat the harmful effects of different types of diseases affecting different tissues.

 Food Medicine & Poison – for Treatment

-- If the diseases process is very mild, appropriate interventions in food itself could be adequate to correct the disease.
-Eg, an attack of Diarrhoea can very well be treated by avoiding heavy, oily and spicy food and administering buttermilk.
+- If the disease process is very mild, appropriate interventions in the food itself could be adequate to correct the disease.
+For Eg, an attack of Diarrhoea can very well be treated by avoiding heavy, oily and spicy food and administering buttermilk.

 - If the disease is of moderate intensity it may be necessary to also use specific herbal combinations, Nutraceuticals (Most Ayurvedic medicines come under this category), which are extremely safe but more effective than food.